laravel/vapor-docs/1.0/projects/environments.md

 When migrating an existing environment to a Docker runtime, please keep in mind that you won't be able to revert that environment to the default Vapor Lambda runtime later.
 For that reason, you may want to create an environment for testing the Docker runtime first.
 :::

-### Building Custom Docker Images

-Using a Docker based runtime allows you to install additional PHP extensions or libraries.
-You may build an image up to 10GB in size (including your project files).
-When you deploy, Vapor and AWS will automatically handle building, running, and scaling your application within your Docker based Lambda runtime.

 For every new Docker based environment, Vapor adds a `.Dockerfile` file that uses one of Vapor's base images as a starting point for building your image.
-All of Vapor's base Docker images are based on Alpine Linux.
+All of Vapor's Docker images are based on Alpine Linux.
 For example, here's how you may install the FFmpeg library within your custom Docker image:

 ```docker
 FROM laravelphp/vapor:php74